-The School of Nursing’s undergraduate and graduate programs are both accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/accreditation/).
-CCNE's address is:
+The School of Nursing’s undergraduate and MSN programs are both accredited by the Commission on Collegiate Nursing Education (http://www.aacn.nche.edu/accreditation/).

-Students entering the School of Nursing will earn either their Bachelor of Science in Nursing (BSN) or their Master of Science in Nursing (MSN) degree, or Doctor of Nursing Practice (DNP) degree.
+Students entering the School of Nursing may earn a Bachelor of Science in Nursing (BSN) Master of Science in Nursing (MSN) degree, or Doctor of Nursing Practice (DNP) degree.

 BSN Program.
 There are two tracks within the BSN program.

 MSN Program.
-There are four tracks within the MSN program.
+There are three tracks within the MSN program.

 The School of Nursing faculty earnestly believes that the best nurse is one who is well-rounded both professionally and personally.
-We also believe that this University can help you to become that nurse.
 We are committed to delivering on the promise of education as described in the mission of the University [Millikin University Bulletin].
 We prepare students for professional success.
 Our students have a 100% placement rate and are highly sought by prestigious health care facilities across the country.
-The curricula prepare our students to practice evidenced-based care within an ethically-grounded framework, to engage in life-long learning, and to become leaders in the nursing profession.
+The curricula prepare our graduates to practice evidenced-based care within an ethically-grounded framework, to engage in life-long learning, and to become leaders in the nursing profession.
 We prepare students for democratic citizenship in a global environment.
 Our nursing curricula are soundly based both upon the liberal arts and the natural sciences.
 This interconnectedness places our graduates in the unique position to work with individuals from a variety of cultures, to think critically, and to act as advocates for our patients’ well-being – both within and outside of the formal health care system.
 We prepare students for a personal life of meaning and value.
-Our students have the opportunity to be engaged, integral, and vital members of the University and their broader communities.
-Our alumni consistently demonstrate their active engagement in leadership, service learning, and community outreach.
+Our students have the opportunity to be engaged as integral members of the University and their broader communities.
+Our alumni consistently demonstrate active engagement in leadership, service, and community outreach.

 Faculty and Staff.
 When you enter our program, you are assured of the fact that 100% of the SON faculty holds a master’s degree in nursing and brings a wealth of professional experience to the curriculum to facilitate your learning.
 With 53% of our School of Nursing faculty holding earned doctorates, our program surpasses the national average of 40%.
 In addition to their teaching excellence and their service as your academic advisors, our faculty members are committed to the profession of nursing and participate in a myriad of professional activities.
 Our Administrative Assistants are integral to the success of the nursing programs.
 Their knowledge about the School of Nursing and their earnest desire to facilitate student success make them invaluable to you as you make this academic journey at Millikin University.